Sleep in a treehouse at Cypress Valley

 The Juniper and the Willow are the property’s small, but sweet, treehouses.
 They are the first you’ll see on the property and are at the start of the canopy tour, so guests can watch the tour in action from the comfort of their private porch.

 Families will feel right at home in the Nest, the biggest treehouse.
 The Nest is settled into the ravine with several lookouts, a kitchen, and an outdoor solar shower.
-It is in the middle of the canopy tour with a huge platform for exploring and a beautiful, curving steel-support structure holding it all up.
+It has a huge platform for exploring and a beautiful, curving steel-support structure holding it all up.

 Romantics will delight in the Lofthaven, a secluded treehouse yurt.
 Lofthaven connects to a private bathhouse with a waterfall and a soaking pool.
-Lofthaven isn’t under any element of the canopy tour, so it’s the most private of the four.
+It’s the most private of the four.

 “There’s no TVs, no WiFi, limited cellphone service,” said Semon, who encourages guests to disconnect.
 “Enjoy each other.
 Read a book.
 Get outdoors.”